kritika243/documenting-next-js/next-styling/README.md

 - Global styles in `_app.js`
 - For component level styling - using css modules from styles folder in src folder, this locally scope css by automatically creating a unique className which allows you to use same css className in different files without having to worry about name collision.
+- SASS Support- Install the sass package
+- Inline styles also possible

 ## Getting Started